 The Route (click for interactive map):

 Walk to the north end of the street and look out into the field.
 You may be able to see large PVC pipes running parallel and throughout the field, which might be under construction.
-These pipes mark the historic High Line Canal, and eventually, you’ll see trail through this area making its way north once the Painted Prairie subdivision is put in.
+These pipes mark the historic High Line Canal, and eventually, you will see a trail through this area making its way north once the Painted Prairie subdivision is built.
 For more about the High Line Canal, you might want to visit the High Line Canal Conservancy.

 Turn around and walk south on Ireland, being careful as you cross 56th Ave.
 Follow the sidewalk down Ireland, taking a left on Maxwell.
 Look to your right, and you’ll see the trailhead for the High Line Canal.
 It’s also at the tee box for the Green Valley Ranch Golf Course.